PaulC91/shinyauthr/cran-comments.md

 ## Resubmission
+* Added return value documentation to exported `runExample` function (no return value)
+* Removed .Rd files for internal functions

+## Notes on previous submissions
 * Updated an outdated URL

-## Notes on previous submissions
 * Ensured any code related to tests that should not be run on CRAN servers is not run.

 ## Test environments